QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Compositional Models for Sentence Representation

+This section introduces and explains in detail the \discocat~model of \newcite{CoeckeSadrClark2010}\footnote{The explanation of how one can implement this general, mathematical model for natural language meaning in different ways, on quantum or conventional/classical hardware, is postponed to Sections~\ref{sec:pipeline} and \ref{sec:Experiments}.}, whose aforementioned structural compatibility with quantum theory is due to the fact that it is based on the rigorous mathematical framework of compact closed categories.
+Compact closed categories are the structure that also provide an abstraction of the Hilbert space formulation of quantum theory \cite{abramsky2004}.

-Based on the rigorous mathematical framework of compact closed categories, the \textsc{DisCoCat} model of \citet{CoeckeSadrClark2010} is of particular interest for our purposes, since its underlying compact-closed structure provides an abstraction of the Hilbert space formulation of quantum theory \cite{abramsky2004}.
-In this model, the meaning of words is represented by tensors whose order is determined by the types of words, expressed in a \textit{pregroup grammar} \cite{lambek}.
+In \discocat, the meaning of words is represented by tensors whose order is determined by the types of the words according to a \textit{pregroup grammar} \cite{lambek}.
 A type $p$ has a left ($p^l$) and a right adjoint ($p^r$), and the grammar has only two reduction rules:

 Assuming atomic types $n$ for nouns and noun phrases and $s$ for sentences, the type of a transitive verb becomes $n^r \cdot s \cdot n^l$, denoting that an $n$ is expected on the left and another one on the right, to return an $s$.
-Thus, the derivation for a transitive sentence such as ``John likes Mary'' gets the form:
+Thus, the derivation for a transitive sentence such as ``John likes Mary'' is of the form: